 The view of particular redemption I am questioning

 In this series I’ll be opposing the view most notably defended by John Owen, and now represented by I think the majority of Calvinists.
 It affirms that:

 - God’s desire, as regards human salvation, is exclusively for the elect, with no attending desire for the salvation of the reprobate; therefore,

-- Jesus, in his death, satisfied the sin of the elect only, thus making provision for their salvation, but not for the salvation of the reprobate.
+- Jesus, in his death, satisfied the sin of the elect only, thus making provision for their justification, but not for the justification of the reprobate.

 I’m going to call this the Owenic view, or Owenism, since Calvinists of this stripe tend to champion Owen’s articulation of the atonement.
 It is, simply put, particular redemption with limited satisfaction.

 The view of particular redemption I am defending

 What I plan to articulate in this series has often been called unlimited or universal atonement.
 Robert Dabney describes it as an unlimited expiation and limited redemption.
 Since “expiation” is a very technical word, I am going to call it simply particular redemption with unlimited satisfaction—or “my view.”
 In short, I affirm that: